 That which we focus on becomes our reality.
 You will probably find that your mind tends to review the bad stuff like what it sees as failures and shortcomings.
 Train it to think differently and you’ll start to feel different.

-I know that 2012 has been tough on a lot of people.
+I know that the past year has been tough on a lot of people.
 Some will continue to be depressed about it and with luck prove themselves right by continuing to think like that.
 Others will decide to do something different, change their mindset, and look forward with confidence to a genuinely Happy New Year.

 By the way, you can use this at any time of the year to help with focus or motivation.
 When is New Year anyway?
 There are several options.